 - Inception blocks

 The topology of a network describes a hypothesis space.
 Choosing the right network architecture is additional an art than a science.
 There are certain finest practices and principles, we can rely on.
-Only practice may help us become a good neural-network architect.
+The only practice that may help us become good neural-network architects.

 Loss functions and optimizers